CynicalDaud/backend_challenge/README.md

   - Full (Due date, title, description, priority, status, created at, resolved at) will only set the "updated at" field dynamically (given current time)
 - __DELETE .../tasks/delete/{taskID}__: Delete task by its unique identifier
-- __PATCH .../tasks/update/{taskID}__: Replace contents at task given its unique identifier The new contents for the task should be included in the body of the request according to the same constructors as POST
+- __PATCH .../tasks/update/{taskID}__: Replace contents at task given its unique identifier The new contents for the task should be included in the body of the request.
+Any number of the Task parameters can be specified for replacement.
+Only those non-null parameters present in the body will be changed.